xmidt-org/docs/content/docs/operating/troubleshooting.md

     ```bash
     consul catalog services
-    # talaria should show up in list, if not try the solution
+    # Talaria should show up in list, if not try the solution
     ```

   - Solution: Validate Consul client block in Talaria config, with TLS and address.